onceuponapril/664final/README.md

-# Final Project: Movie recommendation
+# Django Project: Movie recommendation

 ## Purpose
 This app is to show the list of movies for users and can filter and search the one they want.